Teksta versija

 10) to ensure timely provision of information;

-11) to ensure the accumulation of the data and information on the implemented projects necessary for the assessment of investments.
+11) to ensure the accumulation of the data and information necessary for the evaluation of investments on the implemented projects.

 (2) The beneficiary has the following rights:

-1) to receive project funding from sources of funding which have been determined in accordance with the contract or agreement regarding project implementation if the project is implemented in accordance with the legal acts of the European Union and the laws and regulations of Republic of Latvia and a contract or agreement regarding project implementation, taking into account the laid down procedures and time periods;
+1) to receive project funding from the sources of funding which have been determined in accordance with the contract or agreement on project implementation if the project is implemented in accordance with the legal acts of the European Union and the Republic of Latvia and a contract or agreement on project implementation, taking into account the laid down procedures and time limits;

 2) to implement the project together with a co-operation partner in conformity with the procedures and conditions laid down in accordance with Section 19, Clauses 2 and 13 of this Law;

-3) to receive information necessary for the project implementation from the institutions involved in the management of European Union funds and Procurement Monitoring Bureau.
+3) to receive information necessary for the project implementation from the institutions involved in the management of the European Union funds and the Procurement Monitoring Bureau.

 Section 19.
 Competence of the Cabinet in the Ensuring of Management of the European Union Funds